Conditions comorbid to autism: Mitochondrial diseases

-Corticosteroids (such as cortisone), isotretinoin (Accutane) and other vitamin A derivatives, barbiturates, certain antibiotics, propofol, volatile anesthetics, non-depolarizing muscle relaxants, some local anesthetics, statins, fibrates, glitazones, beta blockers, biguanides, amiodarone, some chemotherapies, some neuroleptics, nucleoside reverse transcriptase inhibitors and various other drugs.
+Mitochondrial disease is estimated to affect less than 0.1% of the general population.
+Approximately 5% of autistic children meet the criteria for classical mitochondrial dysfunction.
+It is unclear why this mitochondrial disease occurs, considering that only 23% of children with both autism and mitochondrial disease present with mitochondrial DNA abnormalities.

 Neurofibromatosis type I

-ASD is also associated with Neurofibromatosis type I (NF-1).
+Autism is also associated with neurofibromatosis type I (NF-1).
 NF-1 is a complex multi-system human disorder caused by the mutation of a gene on chromosome 17 that is responsible for production of a protein, called neurofibromin 1, which is needed for normal function in many human cell types.
 NF-1 causes tumors along the nervous system which can grow anywhere on the body.
 NF-1 is one of the most common genetic disorders and is not limited to any person's race or sex.
 NF-1 is an autosomal dominant disorder, which means that mutation or deletion of one copy (or allele) of the NF-1 gene is sufficient for the development of NF-1, although presentation varies widely and is often different even between relatives affected by NF-1.